dptsi/laravel-tutorial/Laravel-authentication-and-authorization/authorization.md

     // if (Gate::any(['go-to-private', 'update-private'])) {
     //     return view('private');
     // }
-    // return 'user cannot go to this page or update the page';
+    // return 'User cannot go to this page or update the page';

     // 5. none
     // if (Gate::none(['go-to-private', 'update-private'])) {
-    //     return 'user cannot go to this page or update the page';
+    //     return 'User cannot go to this page or update the page';
     // }
     // return view('private');